 Mayor Tecklenburg and city leaders remain in close communication with federal, state and regional officials including U.S. Customs and Border Protection, the CDC, S.C.
-DHEC, the U.S. Coast Guard and MUSC on the situation related to the coronavirus.
+DHEC, the U.S. Coast Guard and MUSC regarding the city's ongoing response to COVID-19.
 Read on...

 Public Information acts as liaison for local, state and national media on behalf of the city.
 The division provides a spokesperson for specific issues and any background information necessary for clarity of issues for the media.